-End of Lease Tenants Guide: Stress-Free Checklist for Moving Home
+End of Lease Tenants Guide: Stress-Free Way for Moving Home

 Moving into a new home can be very exciting.
 It can also be very stressful.
 This end of tenancy moving guide is designed to help you make sure you experience a smooth move rather than a rough ride.

 We like to think our checklist is pretty comprehensive and we are confident that by following it, moving out of a rented property and moving into your new home will be less stressful and more exciting.

 How much time you give yourself to do all these tasks will depend on how much you need to do – so we recommend you scan through the list now and decide how much time to give yourself – some people need at least 2 months.

 Before tenants vacate a rented property, you will typically have several responsibilities to fulfil.
 It’s best practice to check your obligations well in advance of the moving date.

 Before you move out of your current home, double-check the date the lease expires.
 Does this coincide with your moving in date?
 If not, that will cause problems like storage and hotels that could otherwise be avoided.